Sanketniza/ESahayak-Assignment/README.md

 E-Sahayak is a web-based platform designed to connect users with local stores.
 It allows users to find stores, view their products, and rate them.
 Store owners can manage their store information and interact with customers.

+## If you still see CORS Error:-
+If you still see CORS, test in a fresh Incognito window with all extensions disabled.
+Your logs reference “spoofer.js” and chrome-extension://—privacy/CORS/script-injection extensions can break preflights.

 ## Tech Stack

 *   **Frontend:** React, Tailwind CSS